cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The Providers home screen lists the existing providers currently supported by the administrators.
-The page also provides the ability to delete and view/edit each provider.
+The page also provides a way to delete and view/edit each provider.

 Clicking on an item's name will take you to the 'Edit provider' page to view more details of the provider and allows you to edit the configurations.